morningred88/AWS/S3_SysOps/S3_fundamental_notes.md

 SSE-C can only be done through AWS CLI, because the customer need to upload data key which cannot be done through the AWS S3 console.

+## S3 bucket policies hands on

+We want to add a bucket policy to block all file upload if it is not encrypted with SSE-S3.

+S3 console> Select bucket versioning1218> Permissions tab> Bucket policy> Edit > Policy generator:

+Service: S3